dbduino-prjs/rpi-arduino-cloud/python/gpio-basic/README.md

 > Note: Save your `Device ID` and `Secret Key` as they will be used in your python code.

 ### Create the Thing
-In you recently created device page, go to the Associated Thing section, click on **Create Thing** and rename it.
+In your recently created device page, go to the Associated Thing section, click on **Create Thing** and rename it.

 > Note: You can also create the Thing from the [Things list](https://app.arduino.cc/things) and associate it later.